zhangruiyep/PCTools-dumpLogTool/README.md

 2. If vmlinux or dump log is in archive, such as zip format, it will be extracted automatically.
 Then set the path.

-3. You can pack result or log, vmlinux.
+3. You can pack result or log/vmlinux.

 Usage:
 ------
 1. Unzip this tool into ramdump tool.
-Such as D:\ramdump8976\dumpLogTool\checkdump.bat
+Such as D:\ramdump\dumpLogTool\checkdump.bat

 2. Modify ini file to your real path if needed.

-CLI version

-Open cmd.exe and run:

-D:\ramdump8976\dumpLogTool\checkdump.bat vmlinux_path log_path [platform]

-platform is optional.
-Such as 8909, 8976, 8939.

-Or run GUI version (recommanded)

-1. Double click start.bat to run GUI.
+3. Double click start.bat to run GUI.

-2. Choose log path, vmlinux path and platform.
+4. Choose log path, vmlinux path and platform.

-3. Click START button.
+5. Click START button.
 It will open a console and show the result.

+6. Click pack buttons to pack result or log if needed.

 Note:
 -----